Mesothelioma

 What is mesothelioma?

-This information is about pleural mesothelioma, which affects the lining of your lungs.
-This is the most common type.
+Pleural mesothelioma, which affects the lining of your lungs, is the most common type of mesothelioma.

-The layers that line your lungs (the pleura) are separated by a small amount of fluid, which helps them to slide over each other easily.
-This allows your lungs to get air in and out as you breathe.
+The layers that line your lungs are called the pleura.
+They are separated by a small amount of fluid, which helps them to slide over each other easily.

-Mesothelioma causes the pleura to become hard or thicken.
-This makes it more difficult for your lungs to expand and contract as normal, making it harder for you to breathe.
+Mesothelioma causes the pleura to thicken and become hard.
+This makes it more difficult for your lungs to expand and contract as normal, making it more difficult for you to breathe.

-Sometimes fluid builds up between the two layers.
-This is called pleural effusion.
-The build-up of fluid also makes it harder to breathe, and you will feel breathless.
+Sometimes excess fluid called a pleural effusion builds up between layers of the pleura.
+The build-up of fluid also makes it harder to breathe and you will feel breathless.

 More information about mesothelioma